yashrajnayak/goldcast-selector/README.md

 - Click "Stop" then "Start Matching" to restart
 - Refresh the page and try again
 - Check if you've reached the last page

-## 🔄 Development

-To modify the extension:
-1. Edit the relevant files in this directory
-2. Go to `chrome://extensions/`
-3. Click the refresh icon on the "Goldcast Email Matcher" extension
-4. Test your changes on a Goldcast page

----

-**Built for efficiency** - Save time on bulk registrant selection with automated email matching and checkbox selection across multiple pages.